 They say, “Location, location, location!” is the most important part of real estate.
 Similarly, for e-commerce and subscription box brands where you sell is wildly important.
 Luckily, there are several options out there for us sub owners.
 Subbly and Cratejoy offer the most out of the box plug and play comprehensive platforms.
 Subbly is the most integrated platform that focuses on subscription first principles.
 They try to provide a one-stop-shop with everything built in vs the other unwieldy marketplace + plugins/extensions/apps.
 Shopify paired with the Recharge app is very common, as well.
 One of our valued customers (Crochet Surprise) even built a subscription platform (Subamplify) for them and other sub boxes to use — so freaking cool!

 Even if you are not using Cratejoy as your website backend you can sell your box as a standalone listing on their marketplace.
 Their marketplace has a pretty wide reach so being on there makes sense.
 They did recently raise their marketplace referral fees so be sure to check those out here.
 Look at it as customer acquisition cost.

 Amazon has recently entered into the subscription box space (imagine that).
 You are not guaranteed to be accepted but they have an application you can fill out to be considered.
 Talk about a wide audience!

 Finally, don’t ignore the old school brick-n-mortar opportunities.
-These are harder to land and are usually only available to certain niches (think beauty boxes in a beauty store).
+These are harder to land and are usually only available to certain niches (think beauty boxes in a boutique store).
 If you could land a regional opportunity that could eventually go national that changes the entire narrative for your brand.